W1ldPo1nter/django-queryable-properties/docs/common.rst

 .. _in-subquery: https://docs.djangoproject.com/en/stable/ref/models/querysets/#in

 .. note::
-   The query paths passed to ``RelatedExistenceCheckProperty`` may also refer to another queryable propertie as long as this property allows filtering with the ``isnull`` lookup.
+   The query paths passed to ``RelatedExistenceCheckProperty`` may also refer to another queryable property as long as this property allows filtering with the ``isnull`` lookup.

 .. note::